ballerina-attic/inter-microservice-communication/README.md

    Here we run the docker image with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
 Therefore you can access the service through the host port.
 Please note when exposing the services we are using port offset to avoid port conflicts thus we use 9090, 9091,9092,9093 ports respectively.
-- Since services are inter communicating each other, e.g trip-manager <=> passanger-management which is happening through HTTP communication, thus, please you appropriate ports and configure the service layer
+- Since services are inter communicating each other, e.g trip-manager <=> passenger-management which is happening through HTTP communication, thus, please you appropriate ports and configure the service layer

 - Verify docker container is running with the use of `` $ docker ps``.
 The status of the docker container should be shown as 'Up'.